 Should I Hire a Freelance Translator?

-Sometimes the idea of “larger is better” may lead translation buyers to believe that choosing a large, multilingual translation agency makes the most sense.
-And even though a multilingual translation agency can be the right fit for many translation buyers, going that route is not for everyone.
-Your translation goals, your business vision, and what you value the most in a business relationship are all important pieces to consider when choosing a translation provider for the long-term.
+Many translation buyers tend to believe that choosing a large, multilingual translation agency makes the most sense.
+However, your translation goals, your business vision, and what you value most in a business relationship are all important pieces to consider when choosing a translation provider for the long-term.

 If this is your first time seeking translation services, or if there are things about your current translation partnership that are not in agreement with your business goals and values, you may be ready to consider other options and explore the benefits of working with a freelance translator: